HOW TO SAVE YOUR OWN LIFE

-Michael Gill’s lemons-to-lemonade memoir chronicled his trans-formative year working at Starbucks after losing his high-powered job, his marriage, and his health (he developed a brain tumour).
+Michael Gill’s lemons-to-lemonade memoir chronicled his transformative year working at Starbucks after losing his high-powered job, his marriage, and his health (he developed a brain tumor).
 In response to overwhelming requests from readers who wanted to know how they, too, could weather downturns, he has distilled his wisdom into fifteen meaningful lessons, including:

-Let . . .Yourself be Helped: pride is even more paralysing than fear.
+?
+Let . . .Yourself be Helped: pride is even more paralyzing than fear.

 Offering living proof that extraordinary happiness is found in ordinary moments, How to Save Your Own Life provides empowering words and hope for anyone facing a reversal of fortune.
 True fortune, Gill discovered, lies not in fate but in discovering the innate capacity we all possess to rescue ourselves.